iDoka/awesome-canbus/README.md

 <!-- ![CAN logo](can_logo.png) -->
 </p>

-# 😎 A curated list of awesome tools, hardware and resources for CAN bus
+# :tractor: A curated list of awesome tools, hardware and resources for CAN bus

 This list helps a reverse engineering CAN bus devices with lightly specializing in automotive embedded controller software and communication understanding.